The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Related work

-Tomasello \citep{tom2008} explains that the common ground is stronger when based on a shared previous experience, in the case of a top-down process and when it is based on implicit knowledge.
-Therefore, the “strength” of the common ground depends of the relationship between interactors, on the situation, and on the common knowledge.
+Tomasello \citep{tom2008} explains that the common ground is firmer when based on a shared previous experience, in the case of a top-down process, and when it is based on implicit knowledge.
+Therefore, the “strength” of the common ground depends on the relationship between interactors, on the situation, and on the common knowledge.

-In addition, Tomasello \citep{tom2008} indicates that, the more the persons share a strong common ground, the less the use of communication elements will be necessary to understand and communicate with the other.
-We can cite the case of a wife and a husband, twins, or best friends for instance, who can understand each other in just a glance.
-Therefore, we can suppose that to understand a communication intention of someone with a very low common ground, more communication will be necessary, both verbal and non-verbal (e.g., asking a glass of water in a plane to a waiter from another country).
+In addition, Tomasello \citep{tom2008} indicates that the more the persons share a strong common ground, the less the use of communication elements will be necessary to understand and communicate with one another.
+We can cite the case of a wife and a husband, twins, or best friends, for instance, who can understand each other at just a glance.
+Therefore, to understand the communication intention of someone with a very low common ground, more communication will be necessary, both verbal and non-verbal (e.g., asking for a glass of water in a plane to a server from another country).

-Previous works have used the common ground perspective to bring new insights to the understanding of social interactions dynamics in social VE.
+Previous works have used the common ground perspective to bring new insights to the understanding of social interaction dynamics in social VE.
 Axelsson et al. \citep{axelsson2003communication} compared symmetric and asymmetric hardware setups (i.e., a CAVE system and computers) on the communication between participants.
-By comparing the results with the different setups, the authors indicate four factors that allow to better understand the others in a collaborative task: hearing the partner, seeing the partner and partner’s interact objects, sharing the view of the environment with the partner and understanding how the partner interacts with the VE.
-This study supports Tomasello’s theory \citep{tom2008}, that indicates that if individuals do not know each other (i.e., low common ground), more complex communication features are necessary to understand the intention of the others.
+By comparing the results with the different setups, the authors indicate four factors that allow for better understanding of the others in a collaborative task: hearing the partner, seeing the partner and the partner’s interacted objects, sharing the view of the environment with the partner, and understanding how the partner interacts with the VE.
+This study supports Tomasello’s theory \citep{tom2008}, which indicates that when individuals do not know each other (i.e., low common ground), more complex communication features are necessary to understand the intentions of others.

-It is possible to create a common ground with someone who is unknown in a VE, at the condition that an affordance is present between the task objectives and the interactions inside the VE, according to Shami et al. \citep{shami2011places}.
+It is possible to establish common ground with someone who is unknown in a VE, provided an affordance exists between the task objectives and the interactions within the VE, according to Shami et al. \citep{shami2011places}.